MD Program

 • The Transition to Internship course occurs at the end of each student’s medical school career and builds on these concepts in preparation for residency training.
 Transition to Internship is the final requirement for each graduating fourth-year medical school class, taking place just prior to medical school graduation.
 Its structure includes both large group workshops (involving the entire fourth-year class) and a number of small group “selective” sessions.
 Transition to Internship was designed with goals of providing review and practice of key clinical skills and concepts, as well as introduction of new information regarding communication and collaboration with other health professionals, teaching and evaluation strategies for interns in their educator roles and practice in effective patient handoffs.
 The course also includes time for reflection on professional responsibilities, personal stressors and individual support systems.

-University Park Curriculum
+University Park Regional Campus

 Penn State College of Medicine has a tradition of excellence in education that is scientifically and clinically rigorous with a deep foundation in scholarship and humanistic care.
 The University Park Regional Campus invites you to learn in an environment that fosters inter-professional team skills, curiosity and a commitment to lifelong learning.

-• A community-based medical center in a rural Central Pennsylvania setting
+• A community-based medical center in a rural Central Pennsylvania setting;

 • A diverse, research-intensive university; and